PV-RCNN++: Point-Voxel Feature Set Abstraction With Local Vector Representation for 3D Object Detection: PV-RCNN: Point-Voxel Feature Set Abstraction for 3D Object Detection

 \section{PV-RCNN: Point-Voxel Feature Set Abstraction for 3D Object Detection}

-To learn effective features from sparse points, state-of-the-art 3D detectors are based on either 3D voxel CNNs with sparse convolution or PointNet-based operators.
-Generally, the 3D voxel CNNs with sparse convolutional layers are more efficient and are able to generate high-quality 3D proposals~\cite{shi2020part, yin2021center}, while the PointNet-based operators naturally preserve accurate point locations and can capture rich context information with flexible receptive fields~\cite{qi2017pointnet++}.
+Most of state-of-the-art 3D detectors~\citep{shi2020part,yin2021center,sheng2021} adopt 3D sparse convolution for learning representative features from irregular points thanks to its efficiency and effectiveness on handling large-scale point clouds.
+However, 3D sparse convolution network suffers from losing accurate point information due to the indispensable voxelization process.
+In contrast, the point-based approaches~\citep{qi2017pointnet,qi2017pointnet++} naturally preserve accurate point locations and can capture rich context information with flexible receptive fields, where the accurate point locations are essential for estimating accurate 3D bounding boxes.

+In this section, we briefly review our initial 3D detection framework, PV-RCNN~\citep{shi2020pv}, for 3D object detection from point clouds.
+It deeply integrates the voxel-based sparse convolution and point-based set abstraction operations to take the best of both worlds.

-We propose a novel two-stage 3D detection framework, PV-RCNN, to deeply integrate the advantages of two types of operators for 3D object detection from point clouds.
-As shown in Fig.~\ref{fig:framework_v1}, PV-RCNN consists of a 3D voxel CNN with sparse convolution as the backbone for efficient feature encoding and proposal generation.
-Given each 3D proposal, we propose to generate the proposal-aligned features in two novel steps for proposal refinement, which consists of the voxel-to-keypoint scene encoding and keypoint-to-grid RoI feature abstraction.
-They are introduced in Sec.~\ref{sec:vsa} and Sec.~\ref{sec:roi_grid_pool}, respectively.
+As shown in Fig.~\ref{fig:framework_v1}, PV-RCNN is a two-stage 3D detection framework that adopts a 3D voxel CNN with sparse convolution as the backbone for efficient feature encoding and proposal generation (Sec.~\ref{sec:rpn}), and then we generate the proposal-aligned features for predicting accurate 3D bounding boxes by intertwining point-voxel features through two novel steps, which are voxel-to-keypoint scene encoding (Sec.~\ref{sec:vsa}) and keypoint-to-grid RoI feature abstraction (Sec.~\ref{sec:roi_grid_pool}).